 What Happens Before the Hearing?

 After the Petitioner files the Petition, Order to Show Cause, and Request for Judicial Intervention, the Court will sign the Order to Show Cause and will write in the time, date, and place of the hearing for the guardianship hearing.
-The Court will also provide the names and contact information of the Court Evaluator, Court Examiner, Court-appointed attorney for the alleged incapacitated person, if any, and any other individuals that are appointed by the Court, such as a property manager or geriatric care manager.
+Next, the Court will provide the names and contact information of the Court Evaluator, Court Examiner, Court-appointed attorney for the alleged incapacitated person, if any, and any other individuals that are appointed by the Court, such as a property manager or geriatric care manager.

-The Court Evaluator is appointed in order to assess the needs of the alleged incapacitated person and provide a report of her findings to the Court.
+Next, The Court Evaluator is appointed in order to assess the needs of the alleged incapacitated person and provide a report of her findings to the Court.
 The Court Examiner has a number of duties, including the duty to review the guardian’s required annual reports.
 The court also sometimes appoints an attorney to act on behalf of the alleged incapacitated person where the alleged incapacitated person does not already have an attorney to represent her interests in the matter.
 The purpose of the court-appointed attorney is to ensure that the interests of the alleged incapacitated person are being represented, especially if the alleged incapacitated person does not wish to have a guardian appointed.

 After receiving the signed Order to Show Cause, the Petitioner must give notice to all persons interested in the proceeding.
 The Petitioner must personally serve a copy of the signed Order to Show Cause and the Petition on the alleged incapacitated person no fewer than fourteen days before the hearing of the Order to Show Cause.
 The Order to Show Cause and the Petition must also be served on the Court Evaluator and the attorney for the alleged incapacitated person, but such documents must be served within three business days following the appointment of such individuals and can be served by facsimile, personal delivery, or overnight delivery service.